efrecon/mqtt2any/README.md

 - `-password` password at MQTT broker, used whenever `-broker` is empty.

-- `-exts` is a whitespace separated list of directory specifications where to look for plugins.
+- `-exts` is a whites-pace separated list of directory specifications where to look for plug-ins.

 - `-routes` is a list of triplets describing the routes for data transformation depending on incoming paths.
-The first item is a topic subsription, the second item a specification for how to transform data (see below) and the third item is a list of dash-led options and their values (see below).
+The first item is a topic subscription, the second item a specification for how to transform data (see below) and the third item is a list of dash-led options and their values (see below).